 Because there are no known side effects of cold laser therapy for dogs and cats, your pet can enjoy the benefits of reduced pain and faster healing without the common side effects we see with medications and other types of traditional, more invasive treatment.

-Elk Rapids Animal Hospital provides pre- and post-operation laser therapy, as well as laser therapy for a variety of acute and chronic conditions in dogs and cats.
+Elk Rapids Animal Hospital provides pre- and post-operation laser therapy, as well as pet laser therapy in Elk Rapids for a variety of acute and chronic conditions in dogs and cats.
 If you have a referral or you’re interested in exploring class IV laser therapy for your dog and cat, contact us today.